How to Install SSL Certificate on Courier IMAP Server?

 Install an SSL Certificate on Courier IMAP Server

 If you want to install an SSL certificate on your Courier IMAP server but lack the necessary expertise, this article is for you.
-We have carefully divided this article into three sections to ensure clarity: “How to Create a Certificate Signing Request (CSR)?”
-“How to Install an SSL Certificate on Courier IMAP Server?” – the main topic, and “Where to Purchase SSL Certs Specifically Designed for Securing IMAP?”
+We have carefully divided this article into multiple sections to ensure clarity.

-How to Create a Code Signing Request (CSR)?
+How to Create a Certificate Signing Request (CSR)?

-CSR is an encoded text that holds crucial details about your domain and organization.
-You have two distinct options to create a CSR for your IMAP server, each with its own unique advantages:
+CSR is an encoded text containing crucial details about your domain and organization.
+You have two distinct options to create a CSR for your IMAP server, each with its unique advantages:

-• Use our CSR Generation tool – Which automates the CSR and private key creation process.
+• Use CSR Generation tool – Which automates the CSR and private key creation process.

 • Do it manually – More control over the whole process, but it’s tricky and time-consuming.